Jonahscottwright/NodeGard/README.md

 ## Contribution

-* Fork the repository, use the development branch and please pull requests to contribute to this project.
+* Fork the repository, use the development branch and please create pull requests to contribute to this project.
 * Follow the same coding style as used in the project.
 Pay attention to the usage of tabs, spaces, newlines and brackets.
-Try to copy the aesthetics the best you can.
+Try to copy the aesthetics as best as you can.
 * Write [good commit messages](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html),
   explain what your patch does, and why it is needed.
 * Keep it simple: Any patch that changes a lot of code or is difficult to